PowerGridModel/power-grid-model-io/docs/converters/converter.md

 # Converters

-There are 4 types of converters present as of now:
+There are 4 types of converters present as of now.
+Here, we shall discuss their basic structure and guidelines for building a custom converter.

+Use the examples notebooks to understand how to convert data from the respective formats.

-- **PGM JSON Converter:** Converts to and from the power-grid-model JSON data format.
+- **PGM JSON Converter:** Refer to the [PGM JSON Example](../examples/pgm_json_example.ipynb)
-This json format makes it convenient to evaluate the grid data in perspective of input to power-grid-model.
-More details about the JSON format are mentioned in {external:py:class}`power_grid_model.utils` and example of it is in [Make Test Dataset](power-grid-model:exapmles/Make%20Test%20Dataset.ipynb) in power-grid-model repository.
-Check the API reference of {py:class}`PgmJsonConverter` for more information.
-- **VisonExcelConverter:** The vision files which can be exported to excel as given in [manual](https://phasetophase.nl/pdf/VisionEN.pdf).
-The information for attributes can also be found here.
-- **GaiaExcelConverter:** Conversion possible from excel exports of gaia
+- **VisonExcelConverter** and **GaiaExcelConverter:** Refer to the [Vision and Gaia Example](../examples/vision_gaia_example.ipynb)
 - **Pandapower Converter:** Converts [pandapower network](https://pandapower.readthedocs.io/en/stable/elements.html) which is a dictionary of dataframes to power-grid-model data.

 Refer to [converters](../power_grid_model.io#converters) in API documentation for more details

 ## Structure

-VisonExcelConverter and GaiaExcelConverter are inherited from [tabular converters](tabular_converter.md) for excel exports of vision and gaia respectively.
+`VisonExcelConverter` and `GaiaExcelConverter` are inherited from [tabular converters](tabular_converter.md) for excel exports of vision and gaia respectively.
 All 4 converters are derived from the base {py:class}`power_grid_model_io.converters.base_converter`.
 The usable functions for loading, saving and converting the data are located here.
 The private functions (`_load_data`, `_parse_data` and `_serialize_data`) should then be overloaded based on the specific type of converter (ie. excel, json or pandapower).